- What can I expect by joining this program?

 I was “denied.”
 What does that mean?

-If you are denied, you will not be allowed to participate and must complete a full
+If you are denied, you will not be readily admitted and you must complete a full semester

 I recently completed a CAN interview.
 How do I find out if I got in?